klecknerlab/ad_sync/README.md

 **Serial Commands**
 * `SER[1/2] WRITE >[n]>[binary data]⏎`: Write `n` bytes to serial port 1/2.
 Replies with: `Wrote [n] bytes of data to serial [1/2].⏎`
 * `SER[1/2] READ [n (optional)]⏎`:
-    -Read at most `n` bytes of data from serial port 1/2
+    - Read at most `n` bytes of data from serial port 1/2
     - If `n` is not specified (or `n` is greater than the amount of available data), return all available data.
     - Call is non-blocking: it will not wait for data to be available
     - Reply format is `>[n]>[n bytes of binary]⏎`